d-baublys/task-management-app/README.md

 - Deploying frontend with Vercel
 - Adapting existing codebase and tests to use static typing

+- Integrating Cypress testing in the context of a Python backend
+- Working with drag-and-drop mechanics in both Jest unit tests and Cypress e2e tests
+- Testing with and around reCAPTCHA

 ## Demonstrates
 - Adaptability to frontend framework practices and workflow
 - Accommodating both desktop and mobile devices and various screen sizes